 By December 1904 construction for the new Heilwood Company store had begun.
 It would be a two-story, wooden frame building and included not only a general store, but also the town post office.
 The store manager’s house was constructed directly below the store (see photo).
 John McMurray Thompson, having sold his store in Decker’s Point and relocated to Heilwood, became the first store manager as well as the town’s first postmaster.

 When J. H. Weaver divested himself of his Heilwood holdings in 1906, it became necessary for the new owners – the Penn Mary Coal Company – to sell the company store and store manager’s house back to the Heilwood Company.
 This transaction took place in 1907 at a cost of $300, and the store would remain in the same location until 1909.

 The original Heilwood Company store continued to serve the town as a restaurant and 12-room boarding house.
 Tax records indicate that Clyde Fulton operated it from about 1911 to 1917, and he was followed by John Griffith.
-Records later show that Romeo Rossi operated it from about 1921 to 1924, and according to The Indiana Evening Gazette, he even installed “a modern soda fountain” (see photo).
+Records later show that C.E.
+Liriner operated it in 1920 and Romeo Rossi operated it from about 1921 to 1924.
+According to The Indiana Evening Gazette, Rossi even installed “a modern soda fountain” (see photo).

 No other specific operators could be located.
 In 1935, the restaurant disappeared from the Pine Township/Heilwood tax records.
 The exact disposition of the building is not known at this time.

 In November of 1909, the Penn Mary Coal Company and the Heilwood Company “exchanged” deeds of property.
 The Penn Mary Coal Company received the store and store manager’s home in exchange for a 150′ x 120′ piece of property, upon which they wanted to construct a new store with a modern meat market, as well as an attached post office (see photos).